kneath/kneath.github.com/_posts/2014-08-23-tweet-tweet.md

 * * * *

-*This post is full of satire and absurdity (sometimes I just like to write because it's fun — also that tweet series was hilarious), but I actually do kind of miss when Twitter was deterministic and didn't take psychedelic drugs to explain what the difference between a Favorite and a Retweet was.
+*This post is full of satire and absurdity (sometimes I just like to write because it's fun — also that tweet series was hilarious), but I do kind of miss when Twitter was deterministic and didn't take psychedelic drugs to explain what the difference between a Favorite and a Retweet was.
 Chalk it up to another piece of software I have to explain with "you're not dumb, this shit is just confusing, even to me."*

 *And shoutout to [@court3nay](https://twitter.com/court3nay) and [@technoweenie](https://twitter.com/technoweenie) for the CommentComment joke.
 STI, it's one hell of a drug.*